microsoft/NubesGen/cli/README.md

 To run the binary on a Mac OS, you need to:

-- Download the latest release: `gh release download --repo jdubois/nubesgen-cli --pattern='*-macos'`
+- Download the latest release: `gh release download --repo microsoft/nubesgen --pattern='nubesgen-cli-macos'`
 - Make the binary executable: `chmod +x nubesgen-cli-macos`
 - Allow Mac OS X to execute it: `xattr -d com.apple.quarantine nubesgen-cli-macos`
 - Run the binary: `./nubesgen-cli-macos -h`